 Crane Bases and Ground Anchor Cones.

-Occasionally your civil engineer will decide your factory needs to have bases fitted prior to our arrival.
-This is usually for 1 main reason; your concrete floor is too shallow to take an overhead crane of the required lifting capacity, and the overturning moments imposed by the cranes force.
+Occasionally your civil engineer will decide your factory needs to have concrete floor bases or pads fitted prior to our arrival.
+This is usually because your concrete floor is too shallow to take an overhead crane of the required lifting capacity, and the overturning moments imposed by the cranes force.
+This is more common on larger SWL overhead gantry cranes.

 If this is the case do not worry.
 We can provide crane drawings and crane weights and overturning moments.
-If you are having foundation bases dug into your factory floor we can supply anchor cones in template form.
+If you are having foundation bases dug into your factory floor and we are supplying the steelwork, we can supply anchor cones in template form.
 Below you can see a before and after photograph of the anchor cones.
 The after pictures shows a string line down the centre.

 AG Cranes are not civil engineers and are not qualified to to say your floor is suitable for the crane in question.
 We can however recommend civil and structural engineers if you think you may need one.